botlabs-gg/carlbot-docs/docs/premium.md

    - Your Email that is linked to Patreon
    - Screenshot of receipt from Patreon

+\*_Editing your Patreon profile forces Patreon to update and send your new membership info to Carl-bot._

 ## Premium Commands

 <!-- tabs:start -->